Forien/foundryvtt-forien-armoury/README.md

 Module contains single Compendium Pack containing two Journals:

 * Forien's Homerules — this Journal contains my own Homerules, as well as rules for some of the Items included in this Module.
 * Forien's Careers — this Journal only contains detailed descriptions for Careers included with this Module.
+* Forien's Lore — this Journal only contains non-mechanical descriptions of some homebrew concepts I introduced, such as `Hunters' Guild` or the `Runebound` species.

 ### Macros